joelagnel/adeb/README.md

 ### Install kernel headers in addition to preparing adeb device:
 ```
 adeb prepare --kernelsrc /path/to/kernel-source
+OR(If you build kernel out-of-tree):
+aded prepare --kbuildout /path/to/kernel-kbuild_out-dir
 ```

 ### Update kernel headers onto an already prepared device: